firatkiral/statesio/README.md

 ## Connecting states and setting custom computation

 Sometimes you want to compute a value based on the values of other states.
-You can use the Binding class that allows you to set custom computation function for this purpose.
+You can use the StateGroup class that allows you to set custom computation function for this purpose.
 In this example we'll do some basic vector computations by linearly interpolating two vectors.

 ```javascript